sayaliakbar/modern-gpt3/README.md

 - **Issue**: Development server not starting.
   - **Solution**: Ensure all dependencies are installed by running `npm install`.

-For more FAQs, please contant on my LinkedIn [sayalikbar](https://linkedin.com/in/sayaliakbar).
+For more FAQs, please contant on my LinkedIn: [sayalikbar](https://linkedin.com/in/sayaliakbar).